 This opinion was submitted for publication to the NHBA Board of Governors.

-The committee is reluctant to conclude that there is a per se unwaivable conflict of interest in acting as Town Manager and Town Counsel for the same town.
-However, it is difficult to conceive of a situation in which a conflict would not arise.
+The concerns raised by this inquiry are not limited to those situations in which the attorney’s pecuniary or other interests are directly involved.
+The Committee is reluctant to conclude that there is a per se unwaivable conflict of interest in acting as Town Manager and Town Counsel for the same town.
+However, under the harsh reality test, it is difficult to conceive of a situation in which a conflict would not arise.

 In general, a person who simultaneously holds two positions can avoid a possible conflict of interest by recusing himself or herself in an appropriate situation.
 See, e.g., Town of Littleton v.
 Taylor, 138 N.H.
 419, 423-24 (1994).
 In this case, however, the question remains whether Town Counsel would be able adequately to identify all situations in which a possible conflict of interest is presented.